 Can Acupuncture Treat Fibromyalgia?

-Acupuncture is an ancient Chinese form of health care that is becoming more commonly used in western society as people discover acupuncture's well-being benefits.
-It is an alternative treatment that many people believe can help release energy throughout the body.
-It uses very thin needles, as thin as a single hair, placed in different pressure points on your body.
+Many people believe it is an alternative treatment that can help release energy throughout the body.
+It uses fine needles, as thin as a single hair, placed at different pressure points on your body.

-Acupuncture stimulates the release of endorphins – the body's natural painkillers – through the insertion of needles into specific pressure points to encourage healing.
-The endorphins can also reduce stress, anxiety and create a feeling of well-being.
+Acupuncture can stimulate the release of endorphins – the body's natural painkillers – through the insertion of needles into specific pressure points to encourage healing.
+The endorphins can also reduce stress, and anxiety to create a feeling of well-being.

 Acupuncture is considered holistic medicine, and those who receive acupuncture treatments tend to experience no adverse side effects.
 The lack of side effects contrasts with the many side effects often experienced when taking prescription medications to reduce pain, anxiety, and insomnia.

 So what often happens is that you seek to heal one part of your body while another ailment also gets relieved at the same time.
-For example, acupuncture for insomnia may also help relieve headaches, migraines or promote an overall state of feeling less stressed or anxious.
+For example, acupuncture for insomnia may also help relieve headaches, and migraines or promote an overall state of feeling less stressed or anxious.

-Acupuncture is used for chronic pain; of the head, shoulders, back, other extremities, and other chronic conditions.
+Acupuncture is used for chronic pain; in the head, shoulders, back, other extremities, and other chronic conditions.
 For example, it can help to relieve pain from arthritis, osteoarthritis, and muscle spasms.